How do animals react to solar eclipses?

 Startled Robins and a Bewildered Ground Squirrel

-But, thankfully, there have always been people like Walter Bryant who take the opportunity they’re given, and make the most of it.
+But, thankfully, there have always been people like Walter Bryant who take an opportunity and make the most of it.
 Bryant’s observations, as published, are precise, time-based and descriptive, and cover several hours before, during and after the eclipse.
-He is knowledgeable about the birds he’s hearing and seeing — mostly robins and blackbirds, with a few Audubon’s warblers — as well as their normal behaviors.
+He is knowledgeable about the birds he’s hearing and seeing—mostly robins and blackbirds, with a few Audubon’s warblers—as well as their normal behaviors.

 But Bryant didn’t limit himself to birds.
 He was interested in all observed animal behavior during the eclipse, and a ground squirrel “with his cheek pouches crowded full of corn,” standing “bewildered” by his hole piqued Bryant’s interest.
 He considered the behavior odd enough to note it because his experience of ground squirrels was that they shied from people and were difficult to approach.
 During the eclipse, however, this particular ground squirrel was apparently so non-plussed that he allowed Bryant to approach within 10 feet of him and “didn’t seem to notice.”